Apres-Ski Yoga Poses to Release Achy Muscles and Joints | Adventure Yogi

 Legs up the wall for Apres-ski yoga

-lying twist for Apres-ski yoga
+Lying Twist for Apres-ski yoga

-cat cow for Apres-ski yoga
+Cat-Cow for Apres-ski yoga

 An obvious one but always a goody!
 An overall back body stretcher, getting into those calf muscles which is great for both skiers and snowboarders.
 This is the classic apres-ski yoga stretch and for good reason, it just works every time!

 From lunging, lie on your tummy and place the forehead down on the ground.
 Bend the knees and then reach round to grab the feet.
 Inhale, and on the exhale loft the head and push the feet into the hand’s and pull the hands towards your head.
-This creates a friction to be able to bend the back and feel an amazing stretch to the front body.
+This creates friction to be able to bend the back and feel an amazing stretch to the front body.
 Great after a day of hammering down a mountain!

 A lovely restorative yoga pose after a day on the slopes.
 Straighten the legs out in front inhale, exhale and fold forwards.
 I like to allow my back to around here as it is a restorative version of the forward fold.
 Close the eyes, breathe and allow the back of the legs and spine and shoulders and neck to slowly open up and release.
 It’s nice to hold this for 3 – 5 minutes as a yin posture for maximum benefit.